cloocher/xmlhasher/README.md

 ## Installation

-Aggcat is available through [Rubygems](http://rubygems.org/gems/xmlhasher) and can be installed via:
+XmlHasher is available through [Rubygems](http://rubygems.org/gems/xmlhasher) and can be installed via:

 ```
 $ gem install xmlhasher